StatStud/techblog/content/posts/php-sql-web.md

 Double NOTE: Once you push your changes to the repo **AND** do a git pull on the remote server, you should see the changes **INSTANTLY** on the website.
 Otherwise, you probably forgot to do a git pull from the server side :) (or there's a bug in your code).

+Triple NOTE: Github updated their security on pushing updates that does not permit password authentication; you instead use a personal access token to authenticate (if using https).
+See [this video](https://www.youtube.com/watch?v=kHkQnuYzwoo) on where to get tokens (hint: it's under developer settings in github).

 # SSH-ing into website

 ```sh